hove-io/navitia_sdk_docs/docs/schedule/ios/index.md

 ## 🚀  Launching

 This module has a single entry point.
 The parameter `showBack` handles the back button visibility on the first screen.
-Please note that if you want to use the `rootViewController` as a `ChildViewController` of your `ViewController`, you should embed it in a `NavigationController`.
+Please note that if you want to use the `rootViewController` as a `ChildViewController` of your `ViewController`, you should embed it in an `NavigationController`.

 ```swift
 guard let scheduleViewController = Schedule.shared.rootViewController else {